Renaissance in Scotland: Music

 James VI was a major patron of the arts in general.
 He made statutory provision to reform and promote the teaching of music, attempting to revive burgh song schools from 1579.
-He rebuilt the Chapel Royal at Stirling in 1594 and the choir was used for state occasions like the baptism of his son Henry.
+He rebuilt the Chapel Royal at Stirling in 1594 for the state occasions of the baptism of his son Henry.
 He followed the tradition of employing lutenists for his private entertainment, as did other members of his family.
 When he went south to take the throne of England in 1603 as James I, he removed one of the major sources of patronage in Scotland.
 Beginning to fall into disrepair, the Scottish Chapel Royal was now used only for occasional state visits, leaving the court in Westminster as the only major source of royal musical patronage.